 Carnaval 2014 will be my 16th Carnaval and it has certainly become more sophisticated since my first.
 The last farm tractor hauled float was replaced in the parade some years ago, floats more artistic, headline acts are top drawer and the whole thing is just plain bigger.
 It isn't what you might expect, compared to Trinidad or New Orleans. it is a family event with more modest parades, food booths and cultural events.
 Attended by a good cross section of La Paz it is most popular with young people between the ages of teens and early 20's.
 I liken it in both presentation and who enjoys it most to our county fairs in the rural U.S.

 Carnaval La Paz - 2013 will be February 27 to March 4, 2013.
 Since this is within 6 days of the latest date Carnaval can fall the weather should be fantastic.
 Although there will still be an outside chance of showers or a north wind to chill off an evening, usual day time highs should be nearing 80°F, you should be able to attend the parades Sunday, Monday and Tuesday in shirt sleeves and the night activities may require a windbreaker or light sweater.

 Click on the Carnaval La Paz 2014 performing artists to see a sample video

-Following the Easter calendar, Carnaval usually ends on Fat Tuesday, the day before Ash Wednesday, which this year falls on February 13.
-This makes a second week of February occurrence of Carnaval very early this year.
+Following the Easter calendar, Carnaval usually ends on Fat Tuesday, the day before Ash Wednesday, which this year falls on March 5th, 2014.
 Ash Wednesday can fall as early as February 4th ( next in 2285AD) and as late as March 10, (next in 2038AD) It will be 2019 before we have another Carnaval (if it survives) this late again, and then it will only be one day later.

 In 2004 Carnaval was moved to two weeks following the normal date as Baja California Sur elections also fell on that date.
 Election days are 'dry days' and 'dry' and Carnaval are bad bedfellows!